microsoft/vscode-docs/docs/java/java-project.md

 ### Project view

-Project view provides a hierarchy view of your project and its dependencies, and also provides entry points for project management related tasks.
+Project view helps you view your project and its dependencies, and provides entry points for project management related tasks.
+You can swicth between a hierarchy view and flat view.

 ![project view](images/java-project/projectmanager-overview.png)